proxima424/Snippets-of-Solidity/README.md

 # Snippets-of-Solidity
-Snippets of interesting and useful solidity code
+Snippets of interesting and useful solidity code.